 Your food stamps eligibility in Wyoming is based on factors such as your income, household size, citizenship and other criteria.
 This program, which is otherwise known as the Supplemental Nutrition Assistance Program (SNAP), is administered by the state Department of Family Services (DFS).

 If you are unsure about whether you meet the food stamp qualifications in WY but need help affording groceries, it is recommended that you apply for this benefit anyway.
-After you are granted benefits, you will need to renew your case in order to remain eligible.
+If you are approved after the application process, you will need to renew your case at the end of the benefit period in order to remain eligible.
 Read below to learn how to qualify for food stamps and discover which factors can affect your eligibility in the future.

 Citizenship and Residency Requirements for SNAP in Wyoming